|

 it would be like to make something from scratch.
 That experience actually lay

-close to hand: while passing many an hour staring at my repair's slow
+close to hand: while passing many hours staring at my first repair's slow

-massive uprights supporting the verandah roof were beginning to come
+massive tapered uprights supporting the verandah's roof were beginning to come

 unglued at the